 Take off: 1037

 Schedule arrival: 1120

 The announcement was made and boarding was a quick affair due to the light load but we were made to wait for a while at the gate, waiting for our clearance from the air traffic control.
 The Captain kept us well informed about it and also our flight path and weather ahead.

 9M-MXE - one of the many Boeing 737-800 in the airline's fleet.

 Making my way in.
 Business Class was at least half full.

 My Bulkhead seat at row 5F, very good legroom space.

 I prefer to have the IFE Screen in front of you instead of having to take it out from the hand rest area.

-Its nice to have both seats vacant, its as good as having a business class seat or may be even better.
+It is nice to have both seats vacant, its as good as having a business class seat or maybe even better.

 The maroon colour does look good.